graezykev/dev-container/README.md

   - auto insert spaces on hitting the tab key: true
   - font size
   - font family
+  - ...

-- Automatic workflows:
+- Automatic workflow scripts:
   - automatically run `npm install` or `npm start` for your project or other workflow scripts you want

-- Developing outside your office without a PC!
+- Develop outside of your office without a PC!

 ## Steps to Use Dev Containers